 If you own or run an equestrian goods company you will appreciate how competitive it is.
 The British Equestrian Directory lists 2448 retailers.
 That’s a lot of alternatives for the consumer.
-Each of these retailers strives to distinguish themselves from their peers, some securing key brands, others long established with peer groups, others winning by sheer hardwork, knowledge, high standards of customer service and support, others through highly competitive pricing.
+Each of these retailers strives to distinguish themselves from their peers, some securing key brands, others long established with peer groups, others winning by sheer hard work, knowledge, high standards of customer service and support, and others through highly competitive pricing.

-But you will also appreciate that there are some huge players who foray into this market too, specifically the likes of Amazon and eBay, who sold more than $200 billion worth of goods to the U.S. consumers last year, according to ecommerce magazine Internet Retailer.
+But you will also appreciate that some huge players foray into this market too, specifically the likes of Amazon and eBay, who sold more than $200 billion worth of goods to U.S. consumers last year, according to ecommerce magazine Internet Retailer.
 It’s almost one-third of all ecommerce sales in a year according to the U.S. Commerce Department.
 Sadly equivalent figures for the UK were not found.

 While all of this sounds very enticing to any business owner, the world of selling online is very dynamic, even in the equine industry.
 It can be unforgiving and consumer expectations are high.
-The bar has been set by these leaders with competitive pricing and two day delivery on most items if you are a member.
+The bar has been set by these leaders with competitive pricing and two-day delivery on most items if you are a member.

-While they do all the business aspects really well, there are many things they either don’t do at all, and certainly many they don’t do well.
-This article is therefore intended to look at what is now dominating ecommerce success in the UK, so that saddlers and equestrian retailers can maximise their advantage.
+While they do all the business aspects well, there are many things they either don’t do at all, and certainly many they don’t do well.
+This article is therefore intended to look at what is now dominating ecommerce success in the UK so that saddlers and equestrian retailers can maximise their advantage.

 It is not enough to merely have a website, no matter how pretty or professional it is.
-Your consumers expect an easy to use, easy reference site, with everything they could ever hope to need all in one place, with efficient shipping and competitive prices and excellent customer service as a prerequisite for shopping with you.
+Your consumers expect an easy-to-use, easy reference site, with everything they could ever hope to need all in one place, with efficient shipping and competitive prices and excellent customer service as a prerequisite for shopping with you.
 If you can’t tick these boxes already, this is only going to become a steeper climb from here.

 Your website can no longer merely be perceived as your shop front.
-You have to incorporate strategies for customer acquisition, data-capture, search engine optimisation, customer experience, personalisation and most important of all predictive personalisation.
+You have to incorporate strategies for customer acquisition, data capture, search engine optimisation, customer experience, personalisation and most important of all predictive personalisation.

 Equestrian saddlery ecommerce customer acquisition